 Dissertation: Informal Governance: Enforcement and Accountability under Weak Institutions (Advisors: Thad Dunning (chair), Gregory Huber, Delia Baldassarri)

-My research explores the logic of governance under weak institutions, focusing on local-level governance in Africa.
+My research focuses on the political economy of governance under weak institutions, especially in the context of local-level governance in developing countries.
 In my dissertation, I examine how social sanctioning capacity and reputational mechanisms in Tanzanian villages influence the co-production of public goods by citizens and local leaders.
 This project is based on behavioral experiments (involving local leaders and ordinary citizens), surveys, and open-ended interviews and administrative data.
-Additionally, I am currently pursuing experiments on the behavioral effects of elections under weak institutions, as well as several policy experiments on municipal government accountability in Burkina Faso, for which I am collaborating with the government of Burkina Faso and the World Bank.
+Additionally, I am pursuing several large-scale policy experiments on municipal government accountability in collaboration with the government of Burkina Faso and the World Bank, as well as other ongoing research.
+My work has been funded by competitive grants from the Russell Sage Foundation, the World Bank, and other institutions.

 Matthew Longo, PhD expected May 2014 (Contemporary Theory, Political Philosophy, Comparative Politics, Middle East Politics) Website